dazinator/Microsoft.Extensions.Http-/README.md

 This library addresses this problem, not through allowing you to "mutate" any existing objects thats `IHttpClientFactory` knows about, but instead, allowing you to introduce newly named `HttpClient`s which will be lazily built on demand.
 You can therefore request a named http client with a name like "foo-v1" and then later, when you know you have new confiugration to apply, you can request "foo-v2" and at that point a new http client will be built and you can apply the latest configuration during that process.

-Technically, although you only really need `Dazinator.Extensions.Options` as the key enabler to solve this problem - see that repo for details, this library builds upon the raw capability added there, to provide some additional capabilities, to make things more easily consumable, and easier to configure http clients, with concepts such as handlers etc.

 ## Usage

-Import nuget package `Dazinator.Extensions.Http`

 There are different usage patterns, starting simple then varying in sophistication.